Heaven isn’t what you think it is

 And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory. — Matthew 24:30

-So when we see the word heaven, we can see that it’s sometimes referring to the sky, where the birds and clouds are (the atmosphere, in other words).
+So when we see the word heaven, we can see that it’s sometimes referring to the sky above us, where the birds and clouds are (earth’s atmosphere, in other words).

 When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained — Psalm 8:3